timabell/vscode-profile-shuffler/README.md

 Usage:

-1. Ctrl-Shift-P
+1. Ctrl-Shift-P (open command palette)
-2. Move Extensions
+2. Move Extensions (or Copy Extensions if you want to keep both)
+3. Enter source profile name (Defaults to 'Default')
-3. Enter target profile name (can't find a way to list profiles, patches welcome)
+4. Enter target profile name (can't find a way to list profiles, patches welcome)
-4. Choose extensions to move
+5. Choose extensions to move/copy
-5. Press okay to move extensions to new profile
+6. Press okay to move extensions to new profile

 ## Publishing an extension